Bluepuff71/OOP-Project/README.md

 # OOP-Project
-This is the repository for my object oriented project.
+This is the repository for the object oriented project.

 ## Documentation
 The documentation can be found [here](https://bluepuff71.github.io/TTU-Stuff/ "Project Documentation").